kushidat/broaderPredicate_uberon/README.md

 Description: A centralized SPARQL query for Alzheimer's disease using DisGeNET and one subquery
 Search parameters:
   - Federated or Centralized: Centralized
+  - Sections: All
   - Disease: Alzheimer's disease (umls:C0002395)
   - GDA: DisGeNET (https://www.disgenet.org/)
   - Anatomical parts: prefrontal cortex (UBERON:0000451)
   - Confidence Level: high
   - Expression Level: > 99
+  - No. of subqueries: 1
   - Property paths: No

 The average runtime (10 times): 40 seconds